jppope/Machine-Learning-In-Production-Speech/working.md

 * I was surprised to find that the majority of a Machine Learning included a lot of what I have been studying this past year.
 It's a lot of Statistics, actually.

 ### General Steps

-0. Define Your Question(s)

-1. Get Data
-2. Clean Up/Organize
-3. Data Mining / Play with it!
-4. Build a Model
-5. Test and Confirm
-6. If you want...Do something with it!

 *I will go over Steps 1-5 and Jon will talk about Step 6.*